tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 Zero-knowledge proofs in general require that statements to be proved are expressed in their simplest terms for efficiency.
-A ZK proof's end-to-end journey is to create a _function_ to write proofs about yet such a function needs to work with specific constructs.
+A ZK proof's end-to-end journey is to create a _function_ to write proofs about, yet such a function needs to work with specific constructs.
 In making ZK proofs more efficient: "these functions have to be specified as sequences of very simple terms, namely, additions and multiplications of only two terms in a particular field" [[7]].
 This is where arithmetic circuits come in.